fs2019-atml/face-to-cartoon/README.md

 # Conditional cartoon faces incorporating a landmark loss in CycleGAN

 ## Report
-The `Report.ipynb` covers the details of the project.
+The `Report_FaceToCartoon.ipynb ` covers the details of the project.

 ## Demo
 You find an interactive demo under `code/Demo.ipynb`.